Green-Sky/tox_ngc_ft1_tool/README.md

-this will first download the info using the info_hash and then all the file chunks listed in the info while simultaneously resharing allready downloaded chunks and info (swarming)
+this will first download the info using the info_hash and then all the file chunks listed in the info while simultaneously resharing allready downloaded chunks and info (swarming) to increase the amount of parallel chunk down/up loads, you can increase the value with the -I and -O option. the default for -I is 32 and for -O 16, which are relatively low numbers, which in practice can get you up to ~400KiB/s.

 ## Usage